 I have written the grown-up parenting memoirs Catastrophic Happiness (Little, Brown) and Waiting for Birdy (Penguin).
 I have also written the middle-grade novel One Mixed-Up Night (Random House), Stitch Camp, which is a kids' craft book I co-wrote with my friend Nicole, and the award-winning skill-building book for kids How to Be a Person and the forthcoming What Can I Say? (both from Storey).
 My first adult novel, We All Want Impossible Things, comes out in November with Harper.

 I have also written about kids, parents, teenagers, food, cooking, love, loss, gender, eating, death, sex, politics, books, babies, snakes, foraging, relationships, crafts, holidays, travel, and fortune telling for lots of magazines, newspapers, and online publications, including the New York Times, O the Oprah Magazine, More, The Boston Globe, Scary Mommy, Self, The Huffington Post, FamilyFun, Parents, Brain, Child; Full Grown People, and Redbook.
 I am an occasional contributor to the Cup of Jo website.

-My work has been in lots of books and anthologies, including the fabulous Unbored series, The Bitch in the House, Oprah's Little Book of Happiness, and the Full Grown People collections.
+My work has been in lots of books and anthologies, including On Being 40, the fabulous Unbored series, The Bitch in the House, Oprah's Little Book of Happiness, and the Full Grown People collections.